About the NBCRNA

 The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) is the nation’s certifying body for the initial, continued and subspecialty certification of the more than 55,000 Certified Registered Nurse Anesthetists (CRNAs).
 Our primary responsibility is to guard the well-being of the public by seeking to ensure that those who secure the CRNA credential have the necessary knowledge and skills to practice safely and effectively.
 We accomplish our mission through the development and implementation of credentialing programs that support lifelong learning among nurse anesthetists.

-There are nearly 50,000 certified registered nurse anesthetists (CRNAs) in the United States working in every
+There are more than 55,000 certified registered nurse anesthetists (CRNAs) in the United States working in every

 Board of Directors

 The NBCRNA is managed by a Board of Directors who are recognized as leaders in nurse anesthesia and related fields.
 The members of the Board are certified registered nurse anesthetists, as well as a board-certified surgeon and anesthesiologist, both of whom have a current working relationship with nurse anesthetists, and a representative of the public at large.
 Members of the Board are elected to serve staggered three-year terms.
 Two of the CRNA Board Directors are elected by currently certified CRNAs through an open election following a call for applications.
 Learn more on the Election page.

 Learn more about the volunteer Board of Directors that governs the NBCRNA credentialing programs.

 Brief History of the NBCRNA